antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

         db.Fetch<LunchSpot>(query)
 ```

 The data access layer is fairly straightforward.  `getLunches` calls `getLunchFetchingQuery`, which builds a SQL query based on information is the filter record.
 The code to do that isn't the prettiest in the world (interfacing with a SQL database is rarely pretty), but it's flexible and easy to debug.
-It's also worth noting that Sqlite does not support Stored Procedures.
+It's also worth noting that SQLite does not support Stored Procedures.
 The sql query defined above might actually be a Stored Procedure in a different SQL database.

 The SQL query is then sent to the database, and the result is deserialized as a set of `LunchSpot`s.
-When we complete Type Provider support for .NET Core, data access for relational databases via the [SqlProvider](http://fsprojects.github.io/SQLProvider/) will make these kinds of opreations very easy and pleasant to write.
+When we complete Type Provider support for .NET Core, data access for relational databases via the [SqlProvider](http://fsprojects.github.io/SQLProvider/) will make these kinds of operations very easy and pleasant to write.

-The `addLunch` function uses Microsoft.Data.Sqlite directly, mostly for demonstrative purposes.
+The `addLunch` function uses `Microsoft.Data.Sqlite` directly, mostly for demonstrative purposes.
 If you're familiar with ADO.NET, this code should look very familiar.
 Note that the `|> ignore` construct is used a lot here.
 That is because the ADO.NET methods all return a value.
-Return values are not implicitly discarded in F#, and will produce a warning unless you explicitly ignore them.
+Return values are not implicitly discarded in F# and will produce a warning unless you explicitly ignore them.

 ## Running and manually the application